AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 // Last element: arr[arr.length - 1] = arr[4]

-int[] arr = {10, 20, 30}; // length = 3, valid indices: 0, 1, 2
+int[] arr = {10, 20, 30}; // valid indices: 0, 1, 2

-arr[3] // CRASH!
+arr[3]; // CRASH!
 Index 3 doesn't exist

-arr[-1] // CRASH!
+arr[-1]; // CRASH!
 Negative indices don't exist

 Arrays of Objects

-// Array of String objects
+// Array of String objects - initialized to null, NOT empty strings!

 String[] words = new String[3];

-// words = [null, null, null] - NOT empty strings!
+// words = [null, null, null]

 words[0] = "Hello";